MV Ganga Vilas

 MV Ganga Vilas is the world's longest Motor Vessel (MV) river cruise. it was flagged off by the Prime Minister of India, Narendra Modi, on 13 January 2023 via video conferencing, where the Chief Minister of Uttar Pradesh, Shri Yogi Adityanath, the Chief Minister of Assam, Shri Himanta Biswa Sarma, and the Union Minister of Port Shipping and Waterways, Shri Sarbananda Sonowal were also present.
 It is the first cruise ship made in India.

 Travel routes

 From Varanasi in Uttar Pradesh, the MV Ganga Vilas will travel around 3,200 km in 51 days to Dibrugarh in Assam via Bangladesh, passing through 27 river systems.
-With a capacity of 36 tourists onboard, the MV Ganga Vilas has three decks and 18 suites.
+With a capacity of 36 tourists on board, the MV Ganga Vilas has three decks and 18 suites.
 For its maiden voyage, 32 tourists from Switzerland have signed up for the entire journey.

 The MV Ganga Vilas cruise itinerary includes World Heritage Sites, National Parks, and River Ghats to key cities such as Patna in Bihar, Sahibganj in Jharkhand, Kolkata in West Bengal, Dhaka in Bangladesh, and Guwahati in Assam.
 Over fifty destinations will be visited during this 51-day itinerary.